JAhimaz/Nightfall-text-based-game/README.md

 #### About NightFall
 Nightfall takes the apocalypse survival genre back to gamings roots by using text based choices to decide the faith of the settlement with RNG being a heavy factor.

+Download the last release of the game here: https://github.com/JAhimaz/Nightfall-Game-Download

 #### Current Features (Development 1.0.3)
 Current complete features that are working (Does not mean finished).